Billy-Dickson/Billy-Dickson.github.io/_posts/2025-09-08-Docker-CoreDNS.md

     dnssec
     reload

-# If your running Promethus to collect stats
+#    If your running Promethus to collect stats, do feel free to uncomment
-# do feel free to uncomment below.
+#    the command below.
 #    prometheus :9153
 ```